 Government responded to the recommendations of the Benyon Review and committed to designate a number of pilot HPMAs in English waters.
 Government will use powers under the Marine and Coastal Access Act (2009) to bring forward pilot HPMAs.

-During this pilot phase of HPMAs we aim to improve our understanding of:
+During this phase of English HPMAs we aim to improve our understanding of:

 - how the marine ecosystem will recover in the absence of direct human pressures;